 Can you use GTN patches if you have a history of chronic headaches or migraines?

 Yes, but your chances of developing a headache or migraine increase.
-We suggest you start with a small dose—a quarter of a patch—and increase the dose to half a patch after four days and then a full patch after another eight days.
+We suggest you start with a small dose—a quarter of a patch—and increase to half a patch after 4 days, then to a full patch after another 8 days.
 Nevertheless, you may still have headache problems and may not tolerate the medication.

 Overall, we like the option of a glyceryl trinitrate patch for tendonitis as it’s non-invasive and low-risk.
 Some people respond very well to patches.
 On the contrary, however, some do not tolerate patches well due to side effects.
 This finding mirrors the evidence, which shows mixed results.
 Nevertheless, glyceryl trinitrate patches are a good option for complex tendon cases that fail to respond to exercise therapy alone.
 Finally, you can only obtain GTN patches from a medical practitioner.